Jamie-H-B/2DT-project/progress_info/screenshot_info.md

 PlayerSprite: Current player sprite model, in the process of being created.
 23/8/22

 Font Work.png - 23/8/22 the process of deciding the font to use for the game's text. the process went from 6 to 3 to 1 font.
 We all agree this is the best font to use.
+New Font setup.png - 23/8/22 New font has been added and buttons have been updated.
+This is a major step up, and makes the menu look a lot better.